Skip to main content

 Housing

 Dallas runs approximately 20% more expensive than Houston for comparable housing, but you get different neighborhood options.
 DFW suburbs like Frisco, Plano, and Allen offer massive new construction inventory with top-rated school districts.
-A major advantage: Dallas does not face the flood risk that defines Houston real estate decisions.
-You will not need to check FEMA flood maps or budget for flood insurance.
-Property taxes are comparable between the two metros, both in the 1.8-2.5% range depending on the suburb.
+A real difference: Dallas is less flood-prone than Houston, avoiding the systemic bayou flooding that drives many Houston real estate decisions.
+Dallas still has flood zones along the Trinity River and area creeks, so check FEMA flood maps and consider flood insurance depending on the property.
+Property taxes are comparable between the two metros, generally in the 1.8-2.5% range depending on the suburb.

 Best Dallas Neighborhoods for Houston Transplants